Once again, Weitz & Luxenberg has been listed by U.S. News & World Report as one of the 2023 Best Law Firms in the United…

 To determine the stage of someone’s lung cancer, doctors may prescribe:

 Finding lung cancer early can increase a person’s treatment options and improve his or her chances of living longer.
-Doctors have recently discovered a test that can be used to screen for lung cancer in people at high risk of the disease.(13)
+Doctors discovered a test, a low-dose CT (LDCT) scan, that can be used to screen for lung cancer in people at high risk of the disease.(15)

 By the time lung cancer is detected, it sometimes has spread to other parts of the body, making it hard to treat.
 While treatments available today have not been successful in curing all lung cancers, care is available at any stage of the disease to help ease the symptoms.